exercism/fsharp/exercises/practice/protein-translation/.approaches/unfold/content.md

 ## Unfolding the proteins

-Now that we know how `Seq.unfold` works, let's use it to translate our codons.
+Now that we know how `List.unfold` works, let's use it to translate our codons.

 Let's define a `doProteins` function that takes a `string` parameter representing the codons left to translate, and returns a `(string * string) option`.
 The string pair consists of the translated protein and the remaining, unprocessed RNA: